muze-nl/jsontag/README.md

 ```

 When parsed the property `bar` is a reference to the parent object of that property.
 The current stringify implementation (javascript) automatically add `id` attributes and `link` values when a reference to a previous value is found.

+This allows for complex graphs to be serialized to TSON and revived correctly.
+The `<link>` type does not specify a specific format, other that a string.
+It is implied that the URL format is explicitly supported as the default.

+## Typed Null values

+JSON only supports a single `null` value.
+Each null is identical to each other null.
+This makes it impossible to add type and attribute information to it.
+So TSON uses a Null class.
+Each instance of the Null class is unique.
+The Null class has no properties or methods, except for:
+- isNull: property, always true
+- toString: returns ''
+- toJSON: returns 'null'
+- toTSON: return typeInfo + 'null'

+Any access to other properties or methods results in an exception

+Because TSON now can keep type and attribute information, you could create your own typed Null object when reviving TSON data.

+## TODO

+- add a 'reviver' function parameter to TSON.parse
+  the reviver is passed (key, value, meta)
+  meta is an object with the unresolved references (links) and ids index

+- add Date format to parser, so only ISO-8601 formatted dates pass

+- allow "," in money format, only every 3 digits

+- add stub type class for most tson types, make it optional to instantiate these instead of base json types

+- write more tests

+## Motivation

+You might be wondering why someone would create yet another data interchange format.
+What is wrong with all the stuff that already exists?

+For that, I need some background.
+I've long wondered how and why the Web has gotten so big and universal, in such a short time.
+And why it has staying power.
+Lots of smart people have criticized certain design principles of the web.
+Specifically the limitations in HTML, how it for a long time didn't allow extensions.
+There was no concept of abstractions building on top of eachother, like we're used to in programming language.
+So later on we got XML (and XHTML), trying to fix (among other things) that lack of abstraction.

+And yet, XML has lost to JSON, which again has no concept of adding new abstractions.

+With the semantic web and Linked Data, people all over the world are trying to build a new data-centric (or knowledge-centric) web.
+One of the attempts to make this more popular is to embrace JSON (with JSON-LD) and extend it to support meta information, or specifically meaning, semantics.
+However, this hasn't really worked yet.

+Given a list of things that have worked, read: become popular or even universal, versus the list of things that have not become popular, I found one common thing:

+All popular formats are fundamentally limited.
+You cannot extend the format itself.

+The hypothesis, which TSON is trying to prove, is that by fixing the format, every implementation is also fixed, so there are no dialects.
+Everyone is talking the same language.
+Therefor, it becomes trivial to support it everywhere.

+Whereas more powerfull formats, which do allows for extension, e.g. XML, become fragmented.

+I believe that the Linked Data world is such a fragmented world.
+There are islands of interoperability, where organizations have agreed to a set of common ontologies.
+But if you step outside those islands, there is no common base.
+Attempts like dublin core and skos, fail because they are so broad that you can't use it without an academic level comprehension of linked data and knowledge bases.

+With TSON I'm attempting to create such a base.
+The idea is that by broadening JSON, and keeping it backwards compatible, it will be easy for programmers to incorporate.
+The next step is to create a universal TSON client, just like the browser is a universal HTML client.
+This universal TSON client should be able to render any TSON in human readable format.
+You should be able to query it and edit it.
+And you should be able to add scripts.
+This client will most probably be an extension on the normal web browser, hopefully just by adding some javascript.

+Once this universal client exists, I'm hoping that Linked Data will be a normal and sensible progression from that base.
+For that reason I'm also creating a TSON ontology.
+This ontology differs from the usual Linked Data ontologies, in that it only specifies the format of its Subjects, not the meaning.
+So there will be no 'startDate' or 'endDate', just 'date'.
+But hopefully because of that, it may become a kind of low level glue that connects different ontologies.

+Because I would like Linked Data to be a natural fit for TSON, I haven't (yet) limited what kind of attributes you can add.
+TSON itself defines just two:
+- id
+- class